The Administrative (Faculty) Fellows program is a pilot program in Academic Affairs that serves several strategic (and tactical) purposes:

 Life of the Mind digital poster exhibition

-The digital exhibition is located on the first floor of Milne Library, facing the main seating area and across from the Reference Desk.
-The intention of the display is to engage and inspire students and other library guests by sharing dynamic selection of LOTM presentations.
+The digital exhibition was located on the first floor of Milne Library, facing the main seating area and across from the Reference Desk.
+The intention of the display was to engage and inspire students and other library guests by sharing dynamic selection of LOTM presentations.

 Academic engagement and supporting, promoting SUNY Oneonta research and scholarship are among Brendan Aucoin’s Faculty Fellows initiatives.
 The display materials were purchased thanks to the Faculty Fellows program of the Office of the Provost.

-The full set of posters, presentations, and videos from Life of the Mind are available until November 2022 at the Acadiate website.
-Previous years of LOTM are listed on the Grants Development Office website.
+The full set of posters, presentations, and videos from Life of the Mind were available until November 2022 at the Acadiate website.
+Previous years of LOTM are listed on the Scholarly Activities website.